-I purchased this hit 'n miss engine kit from Joe Tochtrop of San Francisco, 415-346-6038.
+I purchased this hit 'n miss engine kit from Joe Tochtrop of San Francisco, who passed away in early 2015.
 It has a 1- 1/8" bore and 1-3/4" stroke.
 The castings are aluminum except for the two 6-3/8" diameter cast iron flywheels.
 The gears and drip oilers were included in the kit.

 It is a beautifully running engine, starts easily and runs on gas pump gasoline or coleman fuel with a few drops of oil added.
 Like the original it will probably run on most anything including kerosene.